TiStack/algorithms/README.md

 # algorithms
-This program is a selection of different beginners algorithms to understand the concepts.
+This program is a sweep-line algorithm to help understanding the concept.